All Episodes

 And he finally gave up his location.

-And what was amazing to me, and I realized maybe maybe this job on radio is a little more serious than I had taken it up to that point in my life.
+And what was amazing to me, and I realized maybe this job on radio is a little more serious than I had taken it up to that point in my life.

 It was early in my career.

-Because within seconds, I mean cars and even an ambulance that ambulance drivers were listening.
+I realized the power of radio and the power of an audience because within seconds, I mean, cars and even an ambulance that ambulance drivers were listening.

 They descended upon this guy, got him in the ambulance, got him to the hospital.